opendatahub-io-contrib/ai-on-openshift/docs/demos/credit-card-fraud-detection-mlflow/credit-card-fraud.md

 **[Optional] MLFlow Serving**:
 !!! warning "This section is optional"
-    This section explains how to use MLFlow Serving instead of RHODS Model Serving.
+    This section explains how to use MLFlow Serving instead of RHOAI Model Serving.
-    We recommend using RHODS Model Serving as it scales better.
+    We recommend using RHOAI Model Serving as it scales better.
 However, if you quickly want to get a model up and running for testing, this would be an easy way.

 To use MLFlow serving, simply deploy an application which loads the model straight from MLFlow.
 You can find the model application code for using MLFlow serving in the "application_mlflow_serving" folder in the GitHub repository you cloned in [step 3](#3-train-the-model).